When the Stars Align

 The gleaming dome of the Mittelman Observatory atop McCardell Bicentennial Hall may be the most visible marker of Middlebury’s astronomy program today, but the discipline has had a presence at the College since its founding.
 A new online exhibit, Through the Telescope: The Observatories of Middlebury College , tells the 220-year story.

-The exhibit was created over a two-year period by Ali Izzard ’20, an art history major with an interest in the sciences.
+The exhibit was created over a two-year period by Alexandra Izzard ’20, an art history major with an interest in the sciences.
 Izzard and observatory manager Jonathan Kemp wanted to design a presentation that would speak to the history of the College, the history of astronomy, and the connection between the two.
 The exhibit lends itself to quick study or deeper inquiry; while the visually compelling entries are light on text, visitors who want to learn more can explore the trove of primary source links at the bottom of each page.

 The exhibit is organized by year; click on “1803,” for instance, to learn that astronomy was considered so essential at that time that the Laws of Middlebury College required all third-year students to study it.